jveldboom/action-conventional-versioning/README.md

 ## Example Use-Cases
 ### Auto version on any push to the `main` branch
-This example will create a new GitHub release on any push to main as well as update the floating major version `v1`
+This example will create a new GitHub release on any push to the `main` branch as well as update the floating major version (eg `v1`)

 ```yaml
 ---